Tpichardo/osticket-prereq/README.md

    - Expand <b>Application Development Features</b>
    - Check the checkbox next to <b>CGI</b> to enable it
        <img height="65%" width="65%" alt="" src="https://github.com/user-attachments/assets/924f961f-1c78-4820-b711-0ba629994448" />
+<h2>Extract osTicket Installation Files</h2>
+The files needed for the osTicket installation are bundled together in a single ZIP folder for easy download:

+1. Download the ZIP folder
+2. Extract the files from the ZIP folder onto your desktop.
+This step is necessary because compressed files cannot be directly used by the system, as they need to be unpacked to their original format for installation